-It’s a 1.2kg capacity fryer.
+It’s a 1.2kg capacity electric air fryer.
 This means it can feed a family of four with ease.

 It’s not “oil free” – although frozen foods do not need any added oil.
 With this Tefal fryer you simply add a teaspoon of oil and that’s it – fried food without 99% of the fat!